Meniscal Tear Types

 JOI has a dedicated team of physicians that are dedicated to your orthopedic treatment.
-If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers six different MD locations and they are located throughout the northeast Florida area.
+If you are experiencing any of the symptoms above and would like to see a physician regarding this, JOI offers six different MD locations, and they are located throughout the northeast Florida area.

-- JOI MD Locations
+- JOI MD Locations throughout Northeast Florida.

-- JOI Physical Therapy Locations
+- JOI has 12 Physical Therapy Locations throughout Northeast Florida.

 Call JOI-2000 if you have any questions!